 Drug categories, , main process of drug in the body; administration, absorption, transportation, action and metabolism.
-Prodrugs, drug specificity, Bioassay methods and natural product based leading compounds, inorganic pharmaceuticals and drug storage and drug deterioration.
-Drug safety, quality assurance, standardization related herbal drugs, selected topics of drugs.
-Laboratory course on analysis of drugs preparation of electrolytes, purification methods of drugs and test for purity, drug synthesis and preparation of drug monograph.
-Evaluation methods: Mid Semester Theory Examination : 20%, Semester End Theory Examination : 50%, Semester end Practical Assessment : 30%
+Prodrugs, drug specificity, Bioassay methods and natural product based leading compounds, inorganic pharmaceuticals and drug storage and drug

 NOTE: Students are required to earn 24 credits to claim the Chemistry subject.
 Continuous assessments are compulsory in all theory and practical course units, otherwise zero marks shall be carried on to the final marks.